François Vola

 Vola played on several albums and recorded three of his own, in 1983 Francois Vola with fiddler Byron Berline (Stephen Stills, Linda Ronstadt, The Rolling Stones) and banjoist John Hickman.
-In 1996 an electric jazz album Old World, New World with mandolinist Emory Lester, and in 1997 A Night in Conover, an acoustic jazz album, with Django's son Babik Reinhardt and Emory Lester.
+In 1996 he recorded an electric jazz album, Old World, New World with mandolinist Emory Lester; and in 1997, A Night in Conover, an acoustic jazz album, with Django's son Babik Reinhardt and Emory Lester.

-In the US Vola played on stage with Tony Rice, Wyatt Rice, Byron Berline, David Grisman, Bill Keith, Emory Lester, Babik Reinhardt, Tony Williamson, Dan Crary, Roland White, and others.
-He played several times at the prestigious Merle Watson fest as well as other festivals and events.
-He won two awards from the North Carolina school of the arts for his compositions and was invited to play one of his pieces with the North Carolina's Western Piedmont Symphony.
+In the US, Vola played on stage with Tony Rice, Wyatt Rice, Byron Berline, David Grisman, Bill Keith, Emory Lester, Babik Reinhardt, Tony Williamson, Dan Crary, Roland White, and others.
+He played several times at the prestigious Merle Watson fest and other festivals and events.
+He won two awards from the North Carolina School of the Arts for his compositions, and was invited to play one of his pieces with the North Carolina's Western Piedmont Symphony.

 In 1998 Vola moved back to France where he continues his musical career.
-Vola plays on guitars that he builds.
+He plays guitars that he builds.